 Jamie Rappaport Clark

-Defenders' president and CEO, Jamie Rappaport Clark
+Defenders' former president and CEO, Jamie Rappaport Clark

 This week, the National Journal’s Energy and Environment Experts Blog asked, “Who’s to blame for high gas prices?”
-Read what Defenders president and CEO Jamie Rappaport Clark thinks Congress should do to redirect this country to a more sustainable energy future.
+Read what Defenders former president and CEO Jamie Rappaport Clark thinks Congress should do to redirect this country to a more sustainable energy future.

 The phenomenon has become as reliable an indicator of spring as budding trees: gas prices go up just before peak summer driving season begins.
 Then, just as reliably, by Labor Day they’ve fallen again.
 According to 2012 Republican presidential candidates, the President of the United States has the ability to dictate these numbers at the pump.
 If only he had such power.
 But the reality is, as long as America is dependent on fossil fuels like oil, we’re at the mercy of those factors that influence the global market: Israel’s threatened war with Iran, the reduction in output from certain foreign producers, Wall Street speculators, Middle Eastern countries dominated by political unrest, and oil companies out to make a profit.